This topic describes the concepts and terms of Message Queue for MQTT and the Message Queuing Telemetry Transport (MQTT) protocol.

-Create Purchase Message Queue for MQTTthe entity unit of the service.
-Message Queue for MQTTInstances all correspond to a globally unique endpoint URL.
-Use Message Queue for MQTTyou must create an instance in the corresponding Region and access the service through the corresponding endpoint.
-Create Message Queue for MQTTfor more information about the procedure for an instance, see MQTT quick start.
+An entity that you create when you purchase Message Queue for MQTT.
+Each Message Queue for MQTT instance maps to a globally unique endpoint URL.
+Before you use Message Queue for MQTT, you must create an instance in the corresponding region and access the service by using the endpoint of the instance.
+For more information about how to create a Message Queue for MQTT instance, see MQTT quick start.

-- The mobile node that interacts with the MQTT Broker.
-The short sentence is a mobile node.
-Message Queue for MQTTClient.
+- A mobile node that interacts with the Message Queue for MQTT broker.

 - P2P message

-- Message Queue for MQTTA special type of message that is provided based on the standard MQTT protocol.
-This type of message can be directly sent to a specified target MQTT client without subscription matching.
+- A special type of message provided by Message Queue for MQTT based on the standard MQTT protocol.
+This type of message can be directly sent to a Message Queue for MQTT client without going through regular subscriptions.
 For more information, see P2P Messaging model (MQTT).

 - Parent topic

-- MQTT is a messaging protocol that is based on the publish-subscribe model.
+- MQTT is a messaging protocol based on the publish-subscribe model.
 Therefore, each message belongs to a topic.
-MQTT supports multiple levels of topics.
-A level-1 Topic is a parent Topic, Message Queue for MQTTbefore, you must create a parent Topic in the console.
-Message Queue for MQTTConsole, or directly in Message Queue for Apache RocketMQconsole.
+The MQTT protocol supports multiple levels of topics.
+A level-1 topic is a parent topic.
+Before you use Message Queue for MQTT, you must create a parent topic in the Message Queue for MQTT console or the Message Queue for Apache RocketMQ console.

 - Client ID

 A client ID consists of two parts in the format of <GroupID>@@@<DeviceID>.
-A client ID can contain up to 64 characters and must not contain invisible characters.
+A client ID cannot exceed 64 characters in length and cannot contain non-printable characters.
 For more information, see Limits.

 - Group ID

-- An identifier that specifies the name of a group of nodes with identical logic and functions, representing a category of devices with the same functions.
-A Group ID must be Message Queue for MQTTconsole creation, the creation can be used only.
-For more information about how to create a Group ID, see MQTT quick start.
+- An identifier that specifies a group of nodes with identical logic and features.
+A group ID represents a set of devices that have the same features.
+You must create a group ID in the Message Queue for MQTT console before you can use it.
+For more information about how to create a group ID, see MQTT quick start.

 - Device ID